tangyixu/lab-search-maven/README.md

 Authors:

-* Your Name Here
-* Your Name Here
+* Tiffany Tang
 * Samuel A. Rebelsky (starter code)

-This code may be found at <INSERT-URL>.
+This code may be found at <https://github.com/tangyixu/lab-search-maven.git>.
 Original code at <https://github.com/Grinnell-CSC207/lab-search-maven>.